Find Affordable College Courses

 Check out the science tech bachelor's degree programs at these schools if you want to attend one of the most popular in the Far Western US Region .

 Our analysis found University of Alaska Anchorage to be the most popular school for science technologies / technicians students who want to pursue a bachelor’s degree in the Far Western US Region .
-Located in the large city of Anchorage, UAA is a public school with a fairly large student population.
+Located in the city of Anchorage, UAA is a public college with a large student population.

 Of the 27 students majoring in science tech at UAA, 85% are male and 15% are female.